advancedtw/vitest-browser-solid/README.md

 Assert on Result: Use await expect.element(...) to verify the DOM updates reactively.

-This library does not provide a rerender method, as it doesn't map well to Solid's update model and can be confusing.
-Use signal manipulation for testing reactive updates.

 Testing Composables / Primitives
 Solid's composable functions or custom primitives (create...) can typically be tested: